temporalio/sdk-python/README.md

   * Needed because older versions of `pip` may not pick the right wheel
 * Install Temporal SDK - `python -m pip install temporalio`

-For macOS M1 users on Python 3.10+, due to an [improperly named wheel in PyPI for gRPC](https://github.com/grpc/grpc/issues/28387), you may have to run `pip install --no-binary :all: grpcio --ignore-installed` in your environment before use. (this is fixed in the next version of `temporalio` and in the `main` branch)

 The SDK is now ready for use.
 To build from source, see "Building" near the end of this documentation.

 **NOTE: This README is for the current branch and not necessarily what's released on `PyPI`.**